Canada Christian College: Muslims

 In 2011, Canada Christian College invited and hosted Geert Wilders, an anti-Islam politician who has called for the banning of the Koran.
 During his speech, Wilders said that moderate Islam does not exist, and that Canadian Muslims were a danger to democracy.
+Geert Wilders won the election in November 2024.

 Charles McVety, president of the Canada Christian College, has said: "Islam is not just a religion, it's a political and cultural system as well and we know that Christians, Jews and Hindus don't have the same mandate for a hostile takeover."

 The Toronto Muslim community rejected the above comment, stating they had no intention of any hostile takeover.
 The Canadian Council on American-Islamic Relations also expressed concern at the remarks made by McVety.

 In December 2017, the auditorium of Canada Christian College was rented to host Pamela Geller, who is known for her anti-Muslim views, to speak at an event.